p2rkw/xf86-input-mtrack/README.md

 tap-to-drag.
 Other positive values will let you continue yor drag within specified time.

-##### Enabling soft button
+#### Enabling soft button
-If you enable edge restriction ```Option "EdgeBottomSize" "20"``` and you still want the integrated button to click inside that edge, you must enable ClickFinger0, like:
+##### Basic
+If you like to keep a finger on the bottom of the pad to click and use another one to move the cursor, you should enable edge restriction and [ClickFinger0](#ClickFinger0) parameters.
 ```
+    Option "EdgeBottomSize" "20"    # Disable tap and movement detection in the bottom 20% of the pad
-    Option "ClickFinger0" "1"
+    Option "ClickFinger0" "1"       # Enable clicking action "1" when no finger is detected
 ```
-Another option would be to enable ButtonZones, ButtonZonesInEdgeBottom and up to 3 ButtonZones.
-This enable the use of the bottom zone for clicking left/middle/right click.
+You could also use [ClickFinger0](#ClickFinger0) with [EdgeTop/Right/LeftSize](#EdgeDisabling).

+##### Advanced
+If you want more than one button in the bottom edge, you need to use a more
+advanced configuration.
+It will enable you use up to [3 buttons](#Zones) inside that [edge](#EdgeBottomSize).
 ```
-    Option "ButtonZonesEnable" "true"
+    Option "ButtonZonesEnable" "true"   # Enable "Zones"
+    Option "LimitButtonZones" "true"    # Limit the zones to the bottom edge
+    Option "EdgeBottomSize" "20"        # Disable tap and movement detection in the bottom 20% of the pad

+    # Zones stack from left to right inside the 20% height defined above
-    Option "ButtonZone1" "1"
+    Option "ButtonZone1" "1"            # Left part fire click 1
-    Option "ButtonZone2" "3"
+    Option "ButtonZone2" "3"            # Middle part fire click 3
-    Option "ButtonZone3" "2"
+    Option "ButtonZone3" "2"            # Right part fire click 2
-    Option "ButtonZonesInEdgeBottom" "true"
 ```